abdullah84245/repository-1/README.md

 **This text is bold**\
 *This is text is italics*\
 ***This text is both bold and italics***\
---OOPS I made an error
+--OOPS I made an error--